 Jelena already was set to participate in the finals – their playmate Cassius had reached the top already as well.
 Bartel had also made it, as well as Koi Jr.

-This means – my budget is at a point where I should be able to afford one blue marble.
+My budget is at a point where I can afford one full blue marble.

 Eysin took a detour and went to the market – to look for the vendor that would have any of those blue marbles for sale.
 The vendor did, and she could buy one – the rest of the money she kept for rent and food.
 I’ll get more after the next round…

 She returns to the bar the guys had gone to.
 And their opposing team was in there as well, and they were all getting along fine – no hard feelings.
 And finally, the handsome Koi Jr, a man Eysin had already met some months ago, approaches her and buys her a drink.

 “Almost didn’t recognize you,” he raises a glass to her.
 “You having fun here?”